 I have been to so many cool places and done so many cool things with my students.
-In the winter, we often go snowboarding, in the spring, cherry blossom parties are great, in the summer, we often barbecue, and in the fall there is great hiking all around Japan.
+In the winter, we often go snowboarding.
+In the spring, cherry blossom parties are great.
+In the summer, we often barbecue, and in the fall there is great hiking all around Japan.

 Who do you turn to if you need some help?:

 If I need help, I turn to my friends, my staff, my students, or my international center.
-If I ever need anything, I have a number of people I could call and get help with.
+If I ever need anything, I have a number of people I could call and get help from.

 Please describe one of your travels.